gravitymonkey/can_you_git_to_that/README.md

  * The name of this project is based on the Funkadelic song <A HREF="https://open.spotify.com/track/5lc9L9FeLBwlJPgEbq9uEw?si=2b9b0249f09e4fb6">"Can You Get To That"</A> off the _Maggot Brain_ album (1971).
 Graphics used here were created with <a href="https://recraft.ai">Recraft.ai</A>, and take their inspiration from my related project <a href="https://github.com/gravitymonkey/give_up_the_func">Give Up The Func</A>.
  * Details on changing Ollama context size found at <A HREF="https://www.nurgo-software.com/products/brainsoup">Nurgo Software</A>, for their product "Brain Soup".
  * Adam Tornhill's <A HREF="https://pragprog.com/titles/atcrime2/your-code-as-a-crime-scene-second-edition/">Your Code As A Crime Scene</A> is a great resource, and the origin of a __git-as-forensics__ approach.
 If you don't want to tackle a DIY approach here, consider Adam's company <A HREF="https://codescene.com/">Code Scene</A>.
+ * The code example, above, to run the web view uses port 5001, instead of the default 5000, as 5000 seems to _sometimes_ a conflict on MacOS.
+Change it to whatever you want or need.